Illegal dumping and littering

 If you see anyone dumping on a charity, report it.

 Littering is an offence.
 The single most common litter item in Australia is the cigarette butt making up half of the litter in NSW.

 You can be fined if you commit a littering offence.
 If you see litter being discarded or blown from a vehicle you can report this to the NSW Environment Protection Authority (EPA) either:

 - through the EPA website

 The Cessnock Adopt-a-Road program is both an educational and practical environmental initiative which increases community awareness of the damaging effect roadside litter has on the local environment and community image.

 Local companies and community groups are encouraged to ‘adopt’ sections of roadside and pledge to keep the roadside clean for a nominated period of time.
 Large signs are erected to acknowledge the efforts of ‘adopters’ and to remind others that littering is not an acceptable practice.

 To be involved in the program please e-mail email@example.com.

 Clean Up Australia Day

-Clean up Australia Day was held on Sunday 1 March 2020.
+Clean up Australia Day is held on the first Sunday of March each year.
 More information is available from Clean up Australia.